MRI Centers in Greenwich & Stamford

 - Hair Pins/Bobby Pins

-ONS is following CDC social distancing and face-covering guidelines for the safety of all patients and staff.
+ONS follows CDC social distancing and face-covering guidelines regarding Covid-19.

 - All patients are temperature and symptom screened upon arrival to the office.